 After a couple of weeks without an answer from our Client’s preferred bank, we convinced him to consider other reputable international banks.
 After several weeks of negotiations and assistance from Healy Consultants, we finally managed to convince the Malaysian branch of a reputable Singaporean bank to accept our Client as a customer.
 The engagement was hence successfully completed.

 We couriered a company kit to our Client and received excellent feedback with regards to the services provided by Healy Consultants.
 For more information on this engagement and/or to obtain the contact details of our Client, please contract our French Director of our Clients Engagements Department, Mr. Simon Guidecoq.

 Wealthy businessman buys Malaysia property

 Peter is a wealthy individual who lives in Singapore with his wife and two teenage children.
 He works as a senior manager at an offshore bank in Singapore, and owns property in Singapore, the UK, Spain and Australia.
-Peter approached Healy Consultants in April 2006 with a tax enquiry relating to the sale of a property in Australia.
+Peter approached Healy Consultants with a tax enquiry relating to the sale of a property in Australia.
 During the course of the meeting in our Singapore office, however, he also mentioned his intention to purchase an apartment in Kuala Lumpur, Malaysia.